knative/docs/docs/eventing/samples/writing-event-source-easy-way/README.md

           name: event-display
     ```

-    You will see the pods are recreated and this time the `K_SINK` environment variable is injected.
+    Observe that the Pods are recreated and this time the `K_SINK` environment variable is injected.

-    Also note that since the `replicas` is set to 2, there will be 2 pods that are posting events to the sink.
+    Since the `replicas` is set to 2, there are 2 pods that are posting events to the sink:

     ```bash
     $ kubectl logs event-display-dpplv-deployment-67c9949cf9-bvjvk -c user-container
+    ```

+    ```bash
     ☁️  cloudevents.Event
     Validation: valid
     Context Attributes,